devdojo-it/wcag-ui/README.md

-# wcagUI, crafting UIs with Accessibility built-in!
+# ✨ wcagUI ✨

-## Making A11y...
-Accessible
+## Making Accessibility...
+Accessible!

+wcagUI is a Design System, is a UI Kit, it's based on WCAG APG Patterns and designed to help developers creating accessible and inclusive user interfaces.

+This solution makes it simple to build technology that everyone can use, with accessibility integrated into every step of the design process.

-Welcome to wcagUI - where accessibility is seamlessly woven into every line of code.
-Designed with developers in mind, wcagUI empowers you to build stunning, inclusive interfaces with ease.
-Here’s what can make wcagUI your choice:
+Designed with developers in mind, wcagUI empowers to build stunning, inclusive interfaces with ease.

+Here's what can make wcagUI your choice:

 - **Zero External Dependencies** 📦: Crafted in pure HTML, CSS, and JavaScript, wcagUI is entirely self-contained, ensuring a lightweight, straightforward integration without the overhead of bulky libraries.
 - **Semantic HTML at Its Core** 📜: Every component is built with semantic HTML, so your UI communicates clear meaning to browsers and assistive technologies—boosting both accessibility and SEO.